Last updated: July 1, 2026

 - Missing alt text on images

-- Inaccessible form fields or buttons
+- Form fields or buttons that aren’t keyboard accessible

 Quick fix: